Early Music Foundation

 Named “a revered institution” by The New York Times, Early Music Foundation fosters public understanding and appreciation of western culture through the highest quality, historically-informed performances of music and music drama from the 11th through the 18th centuries.

-Early Music Foundation consists of the primary performing enterprise, Early Music New York - Frederick Renz, Director and a recording label, Ex cathedra Records.
-Through its service to the field project "New York Early Music Central," EMF promotes historical performances by New York City's community of early music artists; manages an ongoing, online event calendar; and hosts biennial, city-wide performance projects under the "New York Early Music Celebration" banner.
+Early Music Foundation consists of the primary performing enterprise, Early Music New York - Frederick Renz, Director and a recording label, Ex cathedra.
+Through its service to the field project “New York Early Music Central,” EMF promotes historical performances by New York City's community of early music artists; manages an ongoing, online event calendar; runs the Video Equipment Support Project (VESP) to facilitate the making of performance videos; and hosts biennial, city-wide performance projects under the “New York Early Music Celebration” banner.